Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Methodology

 \subsection{Domain Adaptation}

-In practical scenarios, the data distribution of the training set (source domain) may differ from that of the test set (target domain) due to inter-subject variability.
-One can clearly find domain shifts of data from each participant due to individual aspects like gender, age, lifestyle, etc, as shown in Figure~\ref{fig:domain-shift}.
-Figure~\ref{fig:domain-shift} reveals significant domain shift in our dataset through PCA visualization of 16 subjects.
-Each participant's data forms distinct, minimally-overlapping clusters in the reduced feature space, with subjects distributed across different regions—for example, Subject 3 occupies the lower-left quadrant while Subject 4 clusters in the upper-right.
+Figure~\ref{fig:domain-shift} illustrates a significant domain shift in our dataset using PCA visualization across all subjects.
+Each participant's data forms distinct, minimally overlapping clusters in the reduced feature space, with subjects distributed across different regions—for example, Subject 3 occupies the lower-left quadrant while Subject 4 clusters in the upper-right.
 The convex hulls emphasize this separation, with some subjects (S1, S8, S10) showing compact clusters and others (S3, S7, S14) exhibiting dispersed patterns.
 This substantial inter-subject variability in physiological and behavioral patterns demonstrates that traditional assumptions fail for this data, necessitating domain adaptation techniques to develop robust sleep prediction models that generalize across diverse individual profiles.

 This distributional shift can degrade the model's performance on unseen participants. $\mathcal{D}_a = \mathcal{D}_{\text{train}}$ represent the \emph{source domain} and $\mathcal{D}_t = \mathcal{D}_q$ denote the \emph{target domain} for a given fold $(i, q)$.
 The joint distributions of the source and target domains are: